EliteLoser/DotNetVersionLister/README.md

 Blog documentation (I'm too lazy to duplicate here): https://www.powershelladmin.com/wiki/List_installed_.NET_versions_on_remote_computers

 It's published to the PowerShell Gallery, so you can install/inspect/download with `Install-Module`, `Find-Module` and `Save-Module`.
+Link: https://www.powershellgallery.com/packages/DotNetVersionLister/

 Example installation for your user only: